By the end of this section, you will be able to:

 Stereotypes and Self-Fulfilling Prophecy

-When we hold a stereotype about a person, we have expectations that he or she will fulfill that stereotype.
-A self-fulfilling prophecy is an expectation held by a person that alters his or her behavior in a way that tends to make it true.
+When we hold a stereotype about a person, we have expectations that they will fulfill that stereotype.
+A self-fulfilling prophecy is an expectation held by a person that alters their behavior in a way that tends to make it true.
 When we hold stereotypes about a person, we tend to treat the person according to our expectations.
 This treatment can influence the person to act according to our stereotypic expectations, thus confirming our stereotypic beliefs.
 Research by Rosenthal and Jacobson (1968) found that disadvantaged students whose teachers expected them to perform well had higher grades than disadvantaged students whose teachers expected them to do poorly.

 Another dynamic that can reinforce stereotypes is confirmation bias.
 When interacting with the target of our prejudice, we tend to pay attention to information that is consistent with our stereotypic expectations and ignore information that is inconsistent with our expectations.
 In this process, known as confirmation bias, we seek out information that supports our stereotypes and ignore information that is inconsistent with our stereotypes (Wason & Johnson-Laird, 1972).
 In the job interview example, the employer may not have noticed that the job applicant was friendly and engaging, and that he provided competent responses to the interview questions in the beginning of the interview.
 Instead, the employer focused on the job applicant’s performance in the later part of the interview, after the applicant changed his demeanor and behavior to match the interviewer’s negative treatment.
 Have you ever fallen prey to the self-fulfilling prophecy or confirmation bias, either as the source or target of such bias?
 How might we stop the cycle of the self-fulfilling prophecy?